chaseruskin/ground-station/features.md

 ## Feature: Editing IP in tandem

-todo!()
+:todo:

 ## Feature: Custom templates and files

-todo!()
+:todo:

-## Feature: An API for writing/reading from ip.cfg for automated builds
+## Feature: An API for writing/reading from manifest for indirect configuration

-Allow developers indirect access to modifying the fields within a ip.cfg file so they can read/write within scripts and extensions.
+Allow developers indirect access to modifying the fields within the manifest file so they can read/write within scripts and extensions.

 Read from a field.
 ```
-$ orbit config --table ip --field name
+$ orbit config --manifest ip.name
 foo
 ```

 Write to a field.
 ```
-$ orbit config --table ip --field lut-count 64
+$ orbit config --manifest ip.name bar
 ```

+## Feature: Auto-detect the next proper version number

+With a partial parser implemented, the tool can detect the changes between the current status of the project and the previous version.
+This can produce a recommendation to the user on what to set the next version as, so packages can be consistently versioned appropriately.